Search

-On November 28, the Council and Parliament of the European Union (EU) approved the Corporate Sustainability Reporting Directive (CSRD), which expands the scope of entities and subsidiaries required to comply with sustainability reporting requirements and introduces different reporting requirements for non-EU parent entities and EU-based parents and subsidiaries.
+On November 28, 2022, the Council and Parliament of the European Union (EU) approved the Corporate Sustainability Reporting Directive (PDF - 912KB) (CSRD), which was subsequently updated in October 2023.
 The CSRD requires different disclosure standards and staggered effective dates, depending upon the type of entity.
 Due to the layers of complexity, entities with revenue or operations in the EU are encouraged to evaluate the impact of the CSRD immediately.

 Applicability